 Expert Legal Assistance from Discrimination Claims Solicitors in Manchester and London

 An employee can bring a discrimination claim if they have been unlawfully discriminated against and were dismissed unfairly or have suffered from workplace bullying or harassment.
 Our specialist employment solicitors can provide expert legal advice when defending discrimination claims.

-An employee who has been dismissed unfairly or has been treated unfairly has grounds for discrimination under the Equality Act 2010 if they were dismissed from any of the points below:
+An employee who has been dismissed unfairly or has been treated unfairly has grounds for discrimination under the Equality Act 2010 if they were dismissed from one of the protected characteristics below:

 - Religious beliefs